catarse/catarse-api-specs/README.md

 * [pyresttest](https://github.com/svanoort/pyresttest)

-The scripts assume that you have a PostgreSQL running in your local environment and that you have a database superuser that can connect to the database server without using a password.
+The scripts assume that you have a PostgreSQL running in your local environment and that you have a database superuser with the same name as the user running the script that can connect to the database server without using a password.
 If you need to use a password to connect try setting up a [pgpass](http://www.postgresql.org/docs/current/static/libpq-pgpass.html) file.

 ## Running tests